PeterM012/my-portfolio/README.md

 - Have a responsive Layout that adapts to viewport

 ## Summary
-This project was to create a delpoyed portfolio showcasing samples of my work to prove that I am a worthy candidate for an open position.
+This project was to create a deployed portfolio showcasing samples of my work to prove that I am a worthy candidate for an open position.
 I achieved this by utilizing advance CSS techniques.
-I did this by creating a webpage that adjust to the viewpoint needed without distorted the images or text.
-I implements a navagational bar with a hover action to really make the words pop.
+I did this by creating a webpage that adjust to the viewpoint needed without distorting the images or text.
+I implemented a navagational bar with a hover action to really make the words pop.
 I also created the footer to display the logos/icons which can access the correlating destination.
 My biggest success for this project was getting the Tags to be displayed on the images at any viewpoint.
 Below is the code I used to achieve this.
 It took 3 days to solve my problem but i would say it displays great!

 ## Code Snippet
 Code for HTML Tags on the Images